marcov64/Lsd/Readme.txt

 > run.bat

 in the installation directory.
 This will run LMM (Lsd Model Manager) that allows to create new models, or select existing models.
+Never invoke the file "lmm.exe" directly, because it needs some environment variables to be set by "run.bat".

+If you have the full Cygwin or MinGW 32-bit distribution installed and want to use it instead of the minimum version installed with Lsd, please make sure you have it minimally configured with the packages "gcc-core", "gcc-g++" (C++ compiler), "zlib-devel" (library), "make" (make tool) and "gdb".
+Then execute "config-cygwin32.bat" to remove the version of these tools that comes with Lsd.
+Please use the guide below (for 64-bit) as a reference to the process of setting up Cygwin 32-bit.
+Don't forget to have your preferred tools included in your PATH environment variable.

+In some cases, the included minimum tool set may not work properly with your particular Windows configuration (double-clicking not working, graphical glitches, compiler errors).
+In this case, you may need to perform a full installation of Cygwin 32-bits.
+Please use the guide below (for 64-bit) as a reference to the process of setting it up.

 *************************************
 MS Windows Installation (64-bit only)
 *************************************

-To use the 64-bit of Lsd, additionally, you need the Cygwin 64-bit version installed plus some optional packages (or a compatible GNU gcc 4.9+ compiler).
+To use the 64-bit of Lsd, additionally, you need the Cygwin 64-bit version installed plus some optional packages (or another compatible GNU gcc 4.9+ compiler).
 The installer can be downloaded at http://www.cygwin.com/ (make sure you download the "setup-x86_64.exe" file).
 Install it to any appropriate directory (the same restrictions mentioned above, about folder names with spaces, also apply to Cygwin).
 Verify in the installer that "gcc-core", "gcc-g++" (C++ compiler), "zlib-devel" (library), "make" (make tool) and "gdb" (debugger), all 64-bit versions (x86_64) were selected for installation in the "Select Packages" window of Cygwin Setup.
 Alternatively, MinGW gcc-g++ 64-bit (plus zlib, make and gdb) can also be used.
 You don't have to install Tcl/Tk or gnuplot in Cygwin, the required versions are already included with Lsd.

 After installation check that Cygwin (or MinGW) was added to the PATH environment variable.
 To do that, in Windows open "Control Panel", sequentially select "System and Security", "System", "Advanced system settings", "Advanced" tab and then "Environment Variables...".
 In the "System variables" list, select "Path" and press "Edit..." (be carefull to NOT DELETE the existing text).
-Run across the line to see if your Cygwin bin folder, i.e. "C:\cygwin64\bin", is already there.
+Run across the line to see if your Cygwin (or MinGW) bin folder, i.e. "C:\cygwin64\bin", is already there.
 If Yes, just press "Cancel" 3 times.
 If not, at the end of the "Variable value" field type ";" (next to the existing text) and add your Cygwin bin folder.
 Press "Ok" 3 times and you are done.
-Make sure you don't have any older version of gcc ahead of your Cygwin bin folder in PATH.
+Make sure you don't have any older version of gcc ahead of your Cygwin/MinGW bin folder in PATH.

 When the installation is completed, run this file inside the Lsd directory (double clicking in Windows Explorer is fine):

 > run64.bat

+in the installation directory.
+This will run LMM (Lsd Model Manager) that allows to create new models, or select existing models.
+Never invoke the file "lmm.exe" or "lmm64.exe" directly, because they need some environment variables to be set by "run.bat"/"run64.bat".

 If you switch between the 32 and 64-bit versions, make sure you adjust the "System Compilation Options" (in the "Model" menu in LMM), at least by clicking on the button "Default Windows[64]".

+Please note that you need to FULLY install Cygwin64/MinGW64 to use Lsd 64-bit.
+Just copying the minimum required .dll files is not enough because full compiler support is needed.

 *****************
 Unix Installation
 *****************
 To use the Lsd system it is necessary to have a GNU GCC compiler with the standard libraries and the Tcl/Tk 8.5 package; you likely have already Tcl/Tk installed on your system, but you also need the "development" package for your Tcl/Tk version.
 Use your preferred package manager to get the 'dev' package.
+In Debian or Ubuntu, you can use "sudo apt-get install tcl8.5-dev" and  "sudo apt-get install tk8.5-dev".
+Remember you need the packages to match the architecture (32 or 64-bit) you are using for Lsd (apt-get manages that transparently).

 Though not striclty necessary, it is also suggested to have the GDB debugger (for low-level inspection of a simulation working) and the gnuplot graphical package.

 To unpack the file, e.g. LsdXX.zip, simple unzip it in the chosen directory.
 This will create the whole directory structure.

-To compile LMM move in the new Lsd directory and use the makefile "makefile.ln":
+Optionally, you can recompile LMM, in particular if the included pre-compiled version has problems with your Unix setup.
+Move in the new Lsd directory and use the makefile "makefile.ln" (64/32-bit, native) or "makefile32.ln" for creating a 32-bit version in a 64-bit machine:

 # make -f makefile.ln

-If the compilation succeeds run LMM with:
+To run LMM, please open a terminal in the chosen installation directory (or use your graphical file browser) and execute:

 # ./lmm

+Lsd includes two versions of LMM precompiled for Linux systems. "lmm" is the 32-bit version and should run in any machine (32 or 64-bit) if the appropriate 32-bit tools and libraries are installed. "lmm64" is the 64-bit only version and requires 64-bit tools and libraries.
+In Debian/Ubuntu, apt-get selects packages automatically according to the installed architecture of Linux (32 or 64-bit), so you should use "lmm" if using Linux 32-bit or "lmm64" for 64-bit OS installations.

 If the compilation fails the most likely reason is the mis-specification of the locations of the files required for the compilation.
 The major problem is that Tcl/Tk may be installed in your systems in several different locations.
 The makefile contains a list of variables for the directory needed for the Tcl/Tk libraries and include files.
 For example, on some systems you have the Tcl/Tk library located in /usr/lib, or /usr/local/lib, or usr/share/lib, etc. Similary, the include files may be located in different directories.
 The makefile lists the files you need to identify; check the location for those files and edit the makefile as appropriate for your system.

 It is also possible that Tcl/Tk requires further libraries besides those specified in the makefile.
 If you have errors even after having specified the correct path to the Tcl/Tk libraries, then find out where the file wish is located (using the command "whereis wish"), and then find out which libraries are used with the command:

 # ldd /usr/bin/wish

 If the system lists further libraries, add the appropriate option to the linker (e.g. -lieee to add the library libieee.a) in the makefile to the variable DUMMY>

-For persisting problems email me: valente@ec.univaq.it (is anybody willing to write a stupid configure for Lsd?)

 !!!!!!!!
 IMPORTANT !!!!!!!!!!!!
 If you modified the makefile to compile LMM, the same changes will need to be made to the makefiles used to generate the Lsd Model Programs.
 You need to make these changes only once using a command in LMM.
 Use the menu item System Compilation Options in menu Model.
 You will have the same variables as in the makefile used to compile LMM that must be set to the same values.